PiggyAwesome/useless/README.md

-Yo mamma so fat that when she walked by the TV set I missed 3 seasons of Laguna Beach
+Yo mamma so fat, when she entered a fat contest, she came in first, second, and third.